 - 24-hour access to food caused 65 percent weight gain

 What does this mean for the dieting industry?
-You might be able to eat whatever you want and still lose weight, simply by limiting the period of time in which you consume food.
+You might be able to eat whatever you want (within reason, since quality is still important) and still lose weight, simply by limiting the period of time in which you consume food.

 How It Works